xxyzzzq/quex/trunk/doc/source-old/usage/modes/characteristics.rst

              self_send1(QUEX_TKN_FAILURE, Lexeme);
          }

-.. data:: on_codec_error
+.. data:: on_encoding_error

-   When a converter or a codec engine is used it is conceivable that the input stream contains data which is not a valid code point.
-To deal with that, the 'on_codec_error' handler can be specified.
+   When a converter or a encoding engine is used it is conceivable that the input stream contains data which is not a valid code point.
+To deal with that, the 'on_encoding_error' handler can be specified.

 .. data:: on_end_of_stream